flapjack/flapjack.io/source/docs/1.0/usage/IMPORTING.md

 Flapjack provides a RESTful HTTP API for all data import / export functions, and triggering actions.
 See the [API docs](../../jsonapi) for full details.

-Flapjack also provides a simple command line utility, `flapjack-populator`, which can also be used for importing to some of the data structures.
+Flapjack also provides a simple command line utility, `flapjack import`, which can also be used for importing to some of the data structures.

 See also the [data structures](../../development/DATA_STRUCTURES) documentation.

-## Importing contacts and entities using flapjack-populator
+## Importing contacts and entities using flapjack import

-The `flapjack-populator` script provides a mechanism for importing contacts and entities in JSON format.
-Here are some command line examples for `flapjack-populator`:
+The `flapjack import` script provides a mechanism for importing contacts and entities in JSON format.
+Here are some command line examples for `flapjack import`:

-    bin/flapjack-populator import-contacts --from tmp/dummy_contacts.json --config /etc/flapjack/flapjack-config.yml
+    bin/flapjack --config etc/flapjack_config.yaml import contacts  --from tmp/dummy_contacts.json
-    bin/flapjack-populator import-entities --from tmp/dummy_entities.json --config /etc/flapjack/flapjack-config.yml
+    bin/flapjack --config etc/flapjack_config.yaml import entities --from tmp/dummy_entities.json

 There are example JSON files, and example ruby scripts which generate the examples, in the tmp/ directory.